jrheling/pylgrum/README.md

 So why PyLGRum?

 As somebody who both enjoys playing Gin Rummy and making things with software, I wanted a platform in which I could experiment at scale with different strategies for game play.
 Basically, I want a way to define and test different Gin Rummy playing algorithms.
 It also serves as a playground project for different programming and system design techniques.

+## Current Status

+... what can you do now? later? etc.?

 ## Technical Notes